Exhibition: ‘FOTOGAGA: Max Ernst and Photography. A Visit from the Würth Collection’ at Museum für Fotografie, Staatliche Museen zu Berlin

 © 2021 Gordon Parks Foundation

-Robert H. Jackson (American, born 1934) 'FATAL BULLET HITS OSWALD.
+Robert H. Jackson (American, b.
+1934) 'FATAL BULLET HITS OSWALD.
 Jack Ruby fires bullet point blank into the body of Lee Harvey Oswald at Dallas Police Station.
 Oswald grimaces in agony' November 24, 1963

 FATAL BULLET HITS OSWALD.
 Jack Ruby fires bullet point blank into the body of Lee Harvey Oswald at Dallas Police Station.
 Oswald grimaces in agony